Ethomas042821/Applepear/README.txt

+Hello, dear reader, I would really appreciate any feedback, feel free to message me (my email is on my profile).

 The aim of this app is to dive deep into CNN architecture while having fun at the same time.
 The text is intended for a broader audience, so it skips many technical details about CNNs.
 However, I'm not entirely sure about the actual breadth of the intended audience.

 Originally, I planned to include a Grad-CAM heatmap, but I couldn't get this feature to work on Streamlit for some unknown reason.
 As a result, that part of the code is commented out for now.